ZacharyGodfrey/personal-site/src/pages/index.md

 ## Work

+I believe that the world is a better place when we understand how it works: the less my work gets called *magic* the better.
+I love explaining technical concepts to people in simple terms.
+I'm constantly looking for opportunities to simplify things and reducing complexity.

 I have over a decade of experience building and maintaining web applications in a variety of languages and tech stacks.
 I'm currently working at [The Knot](https://www.theknot.com).
-My personal code is on [GitHub](https://github.com/ZacharyGodfrey) and my full [work history](/work) is available if that interests you.
+My full [work history](/work) is available if that interests you.

-I believe that the world is a better place when we understand how it works: the less my work gets called *magic* the better.
-I love explaining technical concepts to people in simple terms.
-I also love simplifying things and reducing complexity whenever possible.

 ## Personal Projects